M0hamedFathy/forkify-App/README.md

 # javaScript application

-I've created this using modules, classes, MVC structure and more.
+I've created this using modules, classes, views using MVC structure and more.
 Following along with Jonas Schmitment javaScript course